Become an apprentice

 I came across the vacancy for an apprenticeship at Southwark Council and decided to apply.
 After filling in the application form and attending an interview, I was thrilled to learn that I had been offered the job.
 Since taking on the role, I have worked not only in the Housing team but also I have now branched out to working with the Repairs team as well, gaining additional skills and experience that will help me to further progress within my role.

-Southwark Council have been very supportive in my role since I joined and I have felt like I have found something that has not only given me a career change but I have found it very easy to adjust, after having such a long break from employment.
+Southwark Council has been very supportive in my role since I joined and I have felt like I have found something that has not only given me a career change but I have found it very easy to adjust, after having such a long break from employment.

 Apprenticeships are a great opportunity to not only study but gain real life, on the job experience at the same time.